OPTIMIZATION

 B. DOM size reduction

-- Use document fragments for multiple element appending
+• Use document fragments for bulk element insertion

 C. JavaScript optimization